123212321/Social-Distancing-Boggle/README.md

 In cell A8, I typed "Word to check:", and cell C8 insert a drawing with a text box with the word "check".
 This button will be used to look up the definition of the word you type into cell B8.
 A window will pop up with the word you put in B8 with a link to a dictionary definition of it.
 When you click on the word, the definition will appear in a new tab.

 Mext, click on Tools menu and choose "Script Editor".
 In the script editor, replace the default with Boogle Code.js and save it.
 You should probably change the "Untitled" to something like Boggle Code.
-Then save the script and return to the spreadsheet tab.
+Then save the script.

+Finally, on the menu in the script editor, choose '"Publlsh" and "Deploy as web app".
+Make sure to choose to Execute the app as you and click OK.
+Now  people that you share this game with should not get the warning that this script is not safe.
+Now return to the spreadsheet tab.

 Now, we need to make the three drawings into buttons.
 If you right click on the text box that says "Roll Dice", you will see three dots appear in the upper right hand corner of the drawing.
 Click on the dots to get a menu and choose "assign script".
 Type "initializeDice" in the box that appears and press "OK".
 The "Start Timer" text box should be assigned the script "boggleTimer" and the "check" text box should be assigned the script "checkWord".
 Now these three text boxes will work as buttons.